namfal/cryptocurrency-watch/README.md

 # Crypto Watch

-A simple project to watch crypto value in real time and related news.
+A side project to watch crypto value in real time and related news.
+I created this app simply to familiarize myself with WebHooks.

+For a live demo, you can visit [here](https://tender-bose-c576c3.netlify.app).

 ## To run this locally